nsidc/earthaccess/docs/user_guide/status.md

 You can check the status of NASA Earthdata services manually for [PROD](https://status.earthdata.nasa.gov/) and [UAT](https://status.uat.earthdata.nasa.gov/) systems.

 ## Programmatic Status Check

-You can check the status of EarthData services  programatically this way.
+You can check the status of EarthData services  programmatically this way.

 ```py
 import earthaccess